akshat-61/Face-Detection/README.md

 This is a readme file of the project on Face Detection.
-This python code uses numpy, opencv and face_detection to tell who the person really is, this code works on the local stored photoes of the individuals and can be increased further.
+This python code uses haarcascade, opencv and face_detection to tell who the person really is, this code works on the local stored photoes of the individuals and can be increased further.
 Author Akshat Srivastava